Setting up the Robot Project

 Export Commands - Checked if RobotBuilder should export the Command classes from your project

-Wiring File - the location of the html file that contains the wiring diagram for your robot
+Wiring File location - the location of the html file to generate that contains the wiring diagram for your robot

 Using Source Control with the RobotBuilder Project